-Normally, lasers emit a huge amount of heat, which is enough to vaporize the many materials.
-However, with ABS and HDPE, it is different.
+Normally, lasers emit a huge amount of heat, which is enough to vaporize many materials.
+However, ABS and HDPE, it is different.
 Instead of vaporizing, they melt.
 This leaves a messy working table with bad quality.

 Polystyrene and Polypropylene Foam

 Both laser cutting materials catch fire very easily.